6 Ways To Make Your Workplace Women-Friendly

 It is disheartening to see that women don’t tend to support a female colleague who gets promoted to a leadership position.
 The same goes for men too, but they don’t fight on the fringes.
 The fact that women don’t support each other makes it a natural ‘divide and rule’ game for men.

-3. The culture of gender discrimination
+3. A culture of gender discrimination

 The explosion of campaigns like #MeToo shows that almost every woman who has ever stepped out of home to work has experienced some form of gender discrimination.
 The root lies in the social expectations that are deeply ingrained into the society.
 Men have been thought to be breadwinners while women were perceived to be homemakers with the job of cooking, cleaning and tending to children.
 So when women started claiming their place at the office table, people just did not know how to handle things.
 Several of them inadvertently create hostile environments for women that force them to give up on their careers after marriage and maternity.